cubic-vm/cubic/README.md

 isolated in the user context.
 Cubic is built on top of QEMU, KVM and cloud-init.

 Show all supported images:
-$ cubic image list --all
+$ cubic image ls --all

 Create a new virtual machine instance:
-$ cubic instance add --name mymachine --image ubuntu:noble
+$ cubic add --name mymachine --image ubuntu:noble

 List all virtual machine instances:
-$ cubic list
+$ cubic ls

 Start an instance:
 $ cubic start <instance name>